 Why use mind maps?

-Studies have shown that mind maps produce a number of positive effects among users.
-For example, mind maps:
+Mind maps produce a number of positive effects among users.
+For example, mind maps can:

 These effects are especially beneficial for project managers.
 Project management mind maps can help teams that are roadblocked to think critically and problem solve.
 They can be a valuable aspect of brainstorming a new million dollar idea.
 When starting a new venture, project management mind maps can provide needed context in a way that is understandable to all stakeholders.
 Creativity, problem solving, idea generation, and group understanding are all benefits that universally facilitate the work of project managers.